-Operating a Nest thermostat is one of the best ways to perfect the everyday schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you might expect, it won’t work well or at all if you see an error code appear.
-The exact error code supplies useful information about the root of the problem, something a professional technician can use to offer solutions that much quicker.
+Operating a Nest thermostat is one of the most convenient ways to improve the daily schedule of your HVAC system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you might expect, it won’t work correctly or at all if you see an error code appear.
+The exact error code supplies useful information about the source of the problem, something a professional technician can use to present solutions that much quicker.

-Here are seven of the most frequent error codes you may encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you can address it and the projected cost to do so.
-Remember that while the costs will ultimately hinge on the exact Nest model, you can anticipate paying between $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific hardware needed to complete repairs.
+Let’s consider seven of the most likely error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you could fix it and the approximate cost to do so.
+Don’t forget that while the investment will ultimately hinge on the precise Nest model, you can expect to pay between $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the problem is fixed.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in your home’s electrical system.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A professional technician will check electrical connections and wiring until they find the source of the problem.
+A knowledgeable technician should examine electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software error.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.

-They’ll detach the power and slowly check each wire, seeing to it that they are fully inserted into the connector with the correct amount of uncovered copper.
-After they locate the problem connector, it can be replaced for a new one.
+They’ll detach the power and progressively check each wire, ensuring they are fully placed into the connector with the correct amount of bare copper.
+After they pinpoint the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-Presuming the breakers are on, you can examine a handful of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally power down.
+Assuming the breakers are on, you can inspect a couple of other places before calling a professional technician.

-Since this error can drain your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re facing.
-You can detach the thermostat from its base and deliver power by using a USB cable.
-Assuming it presents error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will probably be best to contact a pro.
+Because this error can deplete your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re working with.
+You can detach the thermostat from its base and provide power by using a USB cable.
+In the event it reveals error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-A technician will cautiously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+Your technician can meticulously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still keep you from using the Nest thermostat like normal.
+While this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
 Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting adequate power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excessive power is sent using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to turn the power off as soon as possible.
-You can then contact a professional technician with the appropriate experience diagnosing and fixing electrical issues.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is being delivered inside the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s suggested to turn the power off as soon as you can.
+You can then get a hold of a professional technician with the proper experience diagnosing and resolving electrical damage.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being switched off, but it may also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s a good idea to speak with a local professional.
+This may be as easy as the breaker being shut off, but it could also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s time to contact a local professional.